MEET THE HOME SQUAD

 Rita Dorry // @rita_b_dorry

-Wannabee collegiate baller who left the sport after a sidelining injury, turned to running while in college at NC State and in an effort to keep her stress level down while in law school.
+Wannabe collegiate baller who left the sport after a sidelining injury, turned to running while in college kept it going to minimize stress while in law school.
 Rita is currently rising the ranks with an impressive number of career wins in local triangle races.
-Rita played a big role in bringing Runologie to life, Raleigh’s only locally owned running store.
-With a preference of long distance, Rita is training for the marathon and has a goal of qualifying for the US Olympic Trials Marathon.
-We think the Raleigh DIstance Project is just what Rita needs to reach to the next level!
+With a preference of long distance, Rita is training for the marathon and has a goal of qualifying for the US Olympic Trials Marathon in 2019.
+We think the Raleigh Distance Project is just what Rita needs to reach to the next level!
 Fun Fact: She won the Krispy Kreme Challenge by eating 12 doughnuts & running 5 miles under 37 minutes.

 - 2017 Keep Raleigh Independent Winner